Portfolio Toolbox

 Roth Conversion Strategy

-If your company has a 401k, 403b or 457b plan, these are preferable to a traditional IRA because they have higher contribution limits, and your tax deductible contributions to a traditional IRA will be limited.
+If your company has a 401k, 403b or 457b plan, these are preferable to a traditional IRA because they have higher contribution limits and generally have matching contributions, and your tax deductible contributions to a traditional IRA will be limited.
 When you leave a job, you will be eligible to rollover your 401k, 403b or 457b plans to a Rollover IRA in a tax free transaction.

 Traditional IRA Roth IRA